The Diluted Earnings per Share Formula

 You may need to make two adjustments to the numerator of this calculation.
 They are:

-- Interest expense.
-Eliminate any interest expense associated with dilutive potential common stock, since you assume that these shares are converted to common stock.
+Interest expense.
+Eliminate any interest expense associated with dilutive potential common stock, since it is assumed that these shares are converted to common stock.
 The conversion would eliminate the company’s liability for the interest expense.

 You may need to make additional adjustments to the denominator of this calculation.
 They are:

 Anti-dilutive shares.
 If there are any contingent stock issuances that would have an anti-dilutive impact on earnings per share, do not include them in the calculation.
 This situation arises when a business experiences a loss, because including the dilutive shares in the calculation would reduce the loss per share.

 Dilutive shares.
 If there is potential dilutive common stock, add all of it to the denominator of the diluted earnings per share calculation.
 Unless there is more specific information available, assume that these shares are issued at the beginning of the reporting period.

 Dilutive securities termination.
 If a conversion option lapses during the reporting period for dilutive convertible securities, or if the related debt is extinguished during the reporting period, the effect of these securities should still be included in the denominator of the diluted earnings per share calculation for the period during which they were outstanding.

 In addition to the issues just noted, here are a number of additional situations that could impact the calculation of diluted earnings per share:

 Most advantageous exercise price.
 When you calculate the number of potential shares that could be issued, do so using the most advantageous conversion rate from the perspective of the person or entity holding the security to be converted.